October 7, 1999, revised April 2, 2003

 loans are those with the capacity to hold them permanently, termed

-at the mercy of one or a few local banks or savings and loan
+were often at the mercy of one or a few local banks or savings and loan

 associations.
 The entry of mortgage companies who can sell into the